Aidas415/Final-project-Paulini/testCases.md

 ### 🧪✅ **TC 01.02. - Positive: login with phone number from main page**

 - **Environment:** `Windows 11`, `Chrome v139.0.7258.139 (64-bit)`
+- **Pre-requisite:**
+- Valid user account must exist and be accessible via environment variables
-- **Pre-requisite:** Open the website `https://paulini.lt/` in a web browser
+- Open the website `https://paulini.lt/` in a web browser
 - **Preconditions:**
 - The user must access the homepage without being signed in
-- - Real user credentials are used for testing purposes
+- Real user credentials are used for testing purposes
 - Only non-sensitive data (name and email) will be disclosed in this test case; password and full phone number are masked

 📝- **Test Steps:**